A Friendly Husband: Plot

-As described in a film magazine, on a hot summer day Friend Husband (Lane) invests in a camping outfit to be hitched to his trusty automobile and prepares to get his wife Tootsie (Vaughn) and go away for a little vacation.
-When he arrives home, he discovers that her mother (Thatcher) has collected her brood and come to pay a visit.
+As described in a film magazine, on a hot summer day Friend Husband invests in a camping outfit to be hitched to his trusty automobile and prepares to get his wife Tootsie and go away for a little vacation.
+When he arrives home, he discovers that her mother has collected her brood and come to pay a visit.
 They all immediately pile into the car and start off for a nice cool place in the country, leaving the husband to walk behind them.
 The camping outfit has every convenience and is worked by push buttons.
 While Tootsie, her mother, and the rest of the family are enjoying the outing, Friend Husband is left with all of the work.
 The mischievous younger brother of the wife insists on playing with the buttons and beds, chairs, and tables that work off hinges swing wildly through the air.
 Later, a band of robbers attack them, but Friend Husband finally captures them all and receives an award.
 Through this he gains the respect of his Mother-in-law and the renewed assurances of his wife's affection.